10 Ways to Prepare for a Healthy and Happy Holiday SeasonArticle posted in: Lifestyle

 According to the magazine Today’s Dietitian, mindful practices have been shown to help develop better eating habits and a “higher well-being in daily life.”
 Think of it as putting yourself on pause, during which you pay close attention to what you’re feeling and sensing in the moment, without making any judgments.
 It can help you calm down, sidestep a craving and remind yourself of your ultimate goals, leading to better choices.

 Become instantly calm with simple, deep breathing techniques, no matter what’s going on around you.
 According to Medical News Today, a specific breathing technique called “4-7-8” may help decrease stress, improve sleep and control cravings.
 It involves breathing in quietly through your nose for four seconds, holding for seven seconds, then exhaling for eight seconds, making a soft whoosh sound (repeat up to four times).
 Just make sure to speak with your doctor before adding this practice to your routine to ensure this is the right technique for you.

 10. Give yourself the gift of forgiveness.

-You planned ahead to do the right thing and stick to your diet program.
+You planned ahead to do the right thing and stick to your weight loss plan.
 However, holiday treats still tempt you and a few sneak onto your plate.
 Don’t beat yourself up.
-Shame may lead you to give up and derail your diet permanently.
+Shame may lead you to give up and derail your weight loss permanently.
 Cut yourself a break.
 Everyone has a bad day, but it doesn’t have to lead to a bad life.
-Forgive yourself and hop right back on the diet train at your very next meal.
+Forgive yourself and hop right back on track at your very next meal.